ISGNeuroTeam/DTCD/README.md

 For production mode!

-You need to place 2 following folders in public folder:
-- plugins
-- dependencies

-Put core plugins of application and MenuPanel plugin in "plugins" directory
+You need to place built core plugins of application and MenuPanel into following folder `./server/plugins`

-Put dependencies of application in "dependencies" directory

 ---
 For development mode!